On the Equality of Three Formulas for Brumer--Stark Units: Introduction

 \begin{theorem}[Theorem 1.6, \cite{intgrossstark}] Suppose that the rational prime $p$ below $\mathfrak{p}$ is odd and unramified in $F$.
 Suppose further that there exists $\mathfrak{q} \in S$ that is unramified in $H$ whose associated Frobenius $\sigma_\mathfrak{q}$ is the complex conjugation in $G$.
 Then Conjecture \ref{bsformconj} for $u_1$ holds up to multiplication by a root of unity in $F_\mathfrak{p}^\ast$:

 \end{theorem}

-\begin{remark} Theorem~\ref{papermainthm} implies that $u_2=u_3 = u_\mathfrak{p} \ \text{in} \ (F_\mathfrak{p}^\ast / \mu(F_\mathfrak{p}^\ast)) \otimes \mathbb{Z}[G]$ under the assumptions of Theorem~\ref{thmforform}. \end{remark}
+\begin{remark} Theorem~\ref{papermainthm} implies that $u_2=u_3 = u_\mathfrak{p} \ \text{in} \ (F_\mathfrak{p}^\ast / \mu(F_\mathfrak{p}^\ast)) \otimes \mathbb{Z}[G]$ under the assumptions of Theorem \ref{thmforform}. \end{remark}

-In \S\ref{s:u23} we prove that $u_2=u_3$ via a direct calculation that was foretold in \cite{MR3968788}.
-The proof that $u_1=u_2$, which takes up \S\ref{s:u12}, is more interesting and involves a new idea not present in prior work in this direction.
+In \S\ref{s:u23} we prove that $u_2=u_3$ via a direct cohomological calculation that was foretold in \cite{MR3968788}.
+The proof that $u_1=u_3$, which takes up \S\ref{s:u12}, is more interesting and involves a new idea not present in prior work in this direction.
 It can be broken into two parts.
-Suppose that the conductor of the extension $H/F$ is $\ff$, and denote by $E_+(\ff) \subset \cO_F^*$ the subgroup of totally positive units congruent to 1 modulo $\ff$.
+Suppose that $H/F$ is a CM abelian extension of conductor $\mathfrak{f}$ such that $\mathfrak{p}$ splits completely in $H$.
+We note that if $\mathfrak{q} \mid \ff$ then we must have $\mathfrak{q} \in R$.
+Denote by $E_+(\ff) \subset \cO_F^*$ the subgroup of totally positive units congruent to 1 modulo $\ff$.
 We then prove by a direct calculation that